-There’s a reason #neverskiplegday is a thing on social media; lots of people do.
-It’s one of those gym sessions that many people would happily swap for back day, chest day, or in fact any other upper body day you can think of.
+There’s a reason #neverskiplegday is a thing on social media.
+It’s one of those gym sessions that many people would happily swap for back day, chest day or shoulder day.
 Why?
 Because leg day is tough.

 Even sitting down to write this page is somewhat daunting.
-Not from a strenuous perspective, obviously, but because there are so many great leg exercises that could and should be included in your routine.
+Not from a strenuous perspective, obviously, but because there are so many great leg exercises that should be included in your routine.
 I could easily name five exercises for your hamstrings (the muscles on the backs of your legs) and five for your quadriceps (the muscles on the front of your legs), rather than limiting myself to five overall.

 However, for this workout, I am going to talk you through five exercises that will hit many of the main muscles in your legs.
 This is, like my other workouts, by no means an exhaustive list; these are simply my favourite exercises and the ones I regularly use on leg day.
 Because, hey, #neverskiplegday.